 The Committee keep in touch with their particular members and see that they are well, or in need of help and/or prayer.

-Branch Contact: Christine Wright, who can be contacted via the Parish Office.
+Branch Contact: Chris Powell, who can be contacted via the Parish Office

 St. Mary’s Bible Reading Fellowship (BRF) Group meets monthly at St. Mary’s.
 Other groups happen during different seasons in the church’s year such as Lent.
 Occasional Quiet Days are run using the excellent new facilities in the Church extension.
 Tuesday Afternoon Group (TAG) is a social activity group open to all, both from the congregation and the local community.
 It meets monthly, on the 2nd Tuesday, in the church hall, and usually has a visiting speaker.
 Afternoon tea is provided.